 The answer has been staring everyone in the face for years but very few ever heard the message as it was delivered:

-"Without Standardisation, there can be no Kaizen" - Taichi Ohno
+"Without Standardisation, there can be NO Improvement" - Taichi Ohno

 But how does this seemingly simple quote answer the question above?

 Think wider than just the process standardisation, think about the basics of Operations Management.
 This standardisation that Ohno spoke about was something the Japanese at Toyota took for granted ? their culture, the inherent discipline of good basic management and adherence to processes (Whether this was the manufacturing processes or the daily management routines and processes).
 They already had a very solid foundation upon which to build before they started to look at the many "Lean" tools that they later developed over half a century.